aven-arlington/aven-arlington.github.io/_projects/rpi_stock_checker_pt1.md

 }
 ```

-Now we want to send a Windows Toast notification when we find a product that matches our search string.
+Now I want to send a Windows Toast notification when a product that matches the search string is detected in a feed.
-We create another standalone function to handle the notification process and pass it the new feed item.
+Another standalone function is created to handle the notification process that takes the new feed item as input.
-The notify function then checks for the presence of our search string and it it matches, will initiate
+The notify function then checks for the presence of the search string and it it matches, will initiate
 the Windows Toast Notification.

 The process of creating and sending a notification involves creating ToastNotification object and then
 showing it.
-Notifications are built from XML so we create a XmlDocument from a template, and then update
+Notifications are built from XML so an empty XmlDocument is created from a template.
+The newly created
+XmlDocument contains a single node that can be repurposed to display the notification text.
+GetElementsByTagName returns
-the "text" node in that document with a new XmlText item that contains our feed item string.
+the IXmlNode tagged "text" that was included in the XmlDocument template.
+A new XmlText object is then created from the feed
+string and appended to the text node.
+Finally, the XmlDocument is passed to the CreateToastNotification function which creates
+the notification object.
 ```rust
 fn notify(feed: &String) -> Result<()> {
     if feed.contains(SEARCH_STRING) {